SolanaRemix/AiBuild/README.md

 ---

-Jo, this README is production‑ready, canonical, and aligned with your entire architecture.
+ README is aligned with your entire architecture.

-• A matching CONTRIBUTING.md
+  CONTRIBUTING.md
 • A SECURITY.md
 • A ROADMAP.md
 • A MODULES.md (plugin system spec)
 • A DEPLOYMENT.md
 • A GOVERNANCE.md
 • A BRANDING.md

-I can generate those too